r-lib/fastmap/README.md

 ## Notes

+### Serialization

 One important difference between using a `fastmap` object vs. an environment-backed map is that a fastmap can't be serialized since it includes an external pointer.
 That means that it can't be saved in one R session and restored in another.
 (It may be possible in the future to make this work.)

 In a package, if a fastmap object is used, it can't be created and stored at build time.
 Instead of creating a fastmap object at build time, it should be created each time the package is loaded, in the package's `.onLoad()` function.

+### Key encoding

+Unlike with environments, the keys in a fastmap are always encoded as UTF-8, so if you call `m$set()` with two different strings that have the same Unicode values but have different encodings, the second call will overwrite the first value.
+If you call `m$keys()`, it will return UTF-8 encoded strings, and similarly, `m$as_list()` will return a list with names that have UTF-8 encoding.

 ## Memory leak examples